 When I gave the Nikkor 18-105mm lens back to the CEX shop I decided to buy something different.
 Coming across many lenses and different producers I found one, tailor-made for me at first glance.
 I have ordered through the webuy.com website the used Sigma 17-70mm F2.8 – 4.5 Macro lenses.
 Unfortunately, the lens, that I received was not fully operational, because the autofocus was completely broken.
 I decided to take it back to the CEX shop again.
-It put me into a bad mood however I didn’t want to give up.
+It put me in a bad mood however I didn’t want to give up.
 I ordered another sigma 17-70mm f2.8 – 4.5 Macro on the same evening.

 After a few days, the delivery has come to me.
-Once I opened I noticed, that this is not a lens, that I would like.
+Once I opened it I noticed, that this is not the lens, that I would like.
 It was a Sigma 24-70mm f2.8 EX DG Macro (Pic.1,2) rather than Sigma 17-70mm.
 Moreover, it wasn’t working too.
 Besides the broken autofocus I spotted a few fungi on the bottom glass (Pic.
 3).
 Having 2 weeks to give this item back I took advantage of this occasion and made some tests.
-I would like to say you, that photos made by this Sigma 24-70mm F2.8 EX DG Macro are not good.
+I would like to say you, that the photos made by this Sigma 24-70mm F2.8 EX DG Macro are not good.
 I was fighting with manual focus and with fungus also.

 Using the Sigma 24-70mm F2.8 EX DG Macro I have focused on a few things.
 First of all, it is a lens with macro officially.
 Previously I had an occasion to work with Nikkor 18-55mm macro, which is generally not taken into account.
-I must admit, that it was one the best macro, that I have been fortunate to see, except the Sigma 17-70mm f2.8-4.5 macro, that I will describe soon.
+I must admit, that it was one the best macro, that I have been fortunate to see, except the Sigma 17-70mm f2.8-4.5 macro, which I will describe soon.
 Contrasting both the Nikkor 18-55mm f3.5-5.6 VR II and Nikkor 18-105mm f3.5-5.6 VR this Sigma lens has the best one.
-The best example of it we can see, when comparing one plant in all lenses, that have been described.
+The best example of it can see when comparing one plant in all lenses, that have been described.
 My example plant is the moss Polytrichum Commune, which is common in Britain (Pic.
 4).

 I have other examples with this plant to show you.
 See the pictures (Pic.5-8) below:

-In spite of quite big minimal focusing distance, that counts 40 cm, being just a little bit shorter than the Nikkor 18-105mm the macro images are really good.
+In spite of quite a big minimal focusing distance, that counts 40 cm, being just a little bit shorter than the Nikkor 18-105mm the macro images are really good.
 Due to the lack of autofocus, I can say nothing about the chromatic aberration in the macro pictures.
 Some of them are not perfectly sharp too.

-See another 70mm examples below, without cropping (Pic.
+See another 70mm example below, without cropping (Pic.
 17,18).

 Let’s take a look at the other pictures taken by the Sigma 24-70mm f2.8 EX DG Macro.
 They are clear and sharp.
 Nothing to complain about I think.

 The biggest attitude of the Sigma 24-70mm Macro lenses is definitely (for me) the aperture.
 This is only f/2.8 for a whole range.
 Thanks to this Sigma 24-70mm is perfect for night photography.
 I couldn’t make sharp photos however I have done my best.
 I found another advantage of this lens: as the length grows the focus doesn’t change, unlike Nikkor ones.
 This is great!
-Setting the manual focus value you can use it for the whole range of length offered.
+Setting the manual focus value you can use it for the whole range of lengths offered.

 Taking photos on maximal focal length may be a good pleasure in night conditions too (Pic.
 29-30).
-I have chosen the sharpest picture as I could gain using manual autofocus.
+I have chosen the sharpest picture I could gain using manual autofocus.

-Unfortunately, some sky photos are not appropriate due to the lack of autofocus and tripod.
+Unfortunately, some sky photos are not appropriate due to the lack of autofocus and a tripod.
 Watch all below: